 Once you have a matched audience from your company contacts, it’s time to expand upon that list to generate more paid social success.

 Lookalike audiences (Facebook) and audience expansion (LinkedIn) are great tools to help get your campaigns started, but they don’t always provide optimal targeting.
 While these can be a great tool to get started, creating a broader audience for your awareness and high-level campaigns needs to have some human touch as well.
-For example, if you’re trying to sell a SaaS solution in the retail industry, it would be more valuable to exclude store associates or other job titles that are not part of the decision making process.
+For example, if you’re trying to market a SaaS solution in the retail industry, it would be more valuable to exclude store associates or other job titles that are not part of the decision-making process.

 Dig into the Results

 OK, you’ve created your initial audience and expanded upon it, now it’s time to take a look at who’s generating more results.
 Are women between ages 18-25 always earning a 0.00% Click Through Rate (CTR)?
 Exclude them next time.
 Is the Cost Per Click (CPC) for Instagram ads 3x higher than that of Facebook Messenger?
 It’s time to turn it off.

 But, before you get too excited, make sure you give your ads time work.
 Ad results will fluctuate immediately after launch because the magical algorithms are trying to earn your future business.
 It’s a general rule of thumb to give ads 3-4 days to get it together before intervening, Hunger Games style.